Student Spotlight: Peggy Wojkowski

 “Sally is so dedicated to making the program a success, and I wanted to be a part of that success,” she said.
 “Her efforts and enthusiasm to start the Paralegal program, to get it ABA (American Bar Association)-approved, and to continue to make it a great program are inspirational.
 It is so easy to sit back and accept the status quo, but Sally inspires me to better myself and stay connected to the program in order to help other new paralegal students.”

 During her Paralegal Practicum course, Wojkowski completed an internship at Haskin & Corrigan, PC and then was hired as a full-time paralegal, concentrating on family law.
-She graduated from College of DuPage in 2010 and then majored in chemistry at North Central College, where she was an award-winning member of its Mock Trial team.
+She graduated from College of DuPage and then majored in chemistry at North Central College, where she was an award-winning member of its Mock Trial team.

 “I have an aptitude for math and science,” she said.
 “Chemistry has always been a fascinating subject.
 It could be a great springboard to getting involved in the Intellectual Property area of law.”